vitalii-zahorodniuk/yii2-multilang/README.md

     ],
     ```

-4.  if you use `iiifx-production/yii2-autocomplete-helper` you need to run:
+4. If you use `iiifx-production/yii2-autocomplete-helper` you need to run:
     ```bash
     composer autocomplete
     ```

-5.  override components in console config file:
+5. Override components in console config file:
     ```php
     'request' => [ // override common config
         'class' => 'yii\console\Request',